sharpcdf/jitter/README.md

 ## Building
-Note: Building requires the Nim Compiler >= 1.6.6 and Zippy, which you can get by running `nim setup`.
+Note: Building requires the Nim Compiler >= 1.6.6 and Zippy, to get Zippy and other future dependencies you can run `nim setup`.
 To build jitter's installer, clone this repository, run `nim installer`.
 After building, run `./bin/mug install` to install jitter.
 To develop jitter, git clone the repository and run `nim dinstaller` or `nim debug` after making changes.